Prostitution in Venezuela: History

 Sex work in Venezuela is closely tied to its economic history and the history of oil production.
 Venezuela received an influx of population after the first significant oil wells were drilled in the beginning of the 20th century.
 The presence of relatively well-paid foreign oil workers greatly expanded the sex trade in port cities.
 In particular, black women of a lower socioeconomic class who could not get jobs as domestics or selling sweets and candies as street vendors in urban areas turned to prostitution for money.

 Women and girls from surrounding Andean states, in particular Colombia, were also recruited to come to Venezuela and sometimes forced to work in the sex trade.
-Prostitution became a big business and women from the Caribbean and even Europe (notably Holland, France, and Belgium) came to Venezuela looking for work.
+Prostitution became a big business and women from the Caribbean and even Europe (notably Netherlands, France, and Belgium) came to Venezuela looking for work.
 Black women made up the majority of sex workers until the 1920s when French women took over the prostitution district of Silencio in Caracas and the port cities of La Guiara and Puerto Cabello.
 Guajiro Indian women outnumbered black or European sex workers in Maracaibo.

 Establishments frequented by oilmen like the famous Pavilion opened up as combination bar, brothels, and dance hall.
 Sex workers from rural areas would also be transported to oil towns on Saturdays, “where workers lined the docks to greet them by name.”
 Some companies even began dispensing condoms, and city leaders began to regulate and limit the trade.
 They classified the activity, applied a city tax to the work, and required weekly medical examinations of the sex workers.

 The city also began to require that workers carry health cards with them.
 In 1930, an anti-venereal institute conducted a census of major towns in the state, and prostitutes were required to report where they worked to local offices.
 Some upper-class sex workers had access to private doctors for regular exams.
 A market for local remedies to venereal diseased developed, but the rate of STIs continued to increase.
 In 1935, the government made the first Sunday in September Anti-Venereal Disease Day.
 By 1947, the government estimated that 64 percent of hospital patients had syphilis, and 37 percent of patients had other venereal diseases such as chancroid (chancre blando).
 A Ministry of Health report showed that the office needed over 3 million units of penicillin at any given time for the treatment of syphilis.
 Oil companies started testing and firing employees with syphilis until unions got involved and called for treatment without termination.
 Eventually, the public's sense of morality was offended by the effects of the growing sex trade, and night clubs with prostitutes and brothels were moved from downtown to red light districts on the outskirts of cities.
 Many ended up between large Shell and Lago urban camps, which continued to supply them with “innumerable patrons.”